List of active policies

 Information and data uploaded to Moodle, including accounts, courses and about contributions to courses, including contributions to chat rooms and discussion forums, ownership of resources and evidence of participation in other Moodle-based activities may be retained indefinitely.

-Moodle data is backed up at a facility managed by UIS.
+Moodle data is either backed up at a facility managed by UIS, or within third party cloud systems, where ‘cloud systems’ refers to data centres owned and operated by technology suppliers.
 The backups are held for the purpose of reinstatement of the data, e.g. in the event of failure of a system component.

 How the Moodle Helpdesk uses your information